gMallick33/stack_overflow_nextjs/README.md

 ## Run Project

-- Go to `/dev-overflow` directory and execute `npm run dev` which should run the app on `http://localhost:3000`
+- Go to root directory and execute `npm run dev` which should run the app on `http://localhost:3000`

 ## Live website -